ArsenLeNaslov/Odin-Tic-Tac-Toe/README.md

 ## Architecture

-The JavaScript is organized into four self-contained modules:
+The JavaScript is organised into four self-contained modules:

 ### Gameboard Module
 Manages the 3×3 board state with methods for: